dslfinance/dslfinance/ReadMe.txt

   POSTPONED due to our a *Marketing agent* hosting his own "presale" without team consent.

-DOX bounty : 20 Thousand $ FIAT/ETH - whichever pleases you.
+DOX bounty : 10-20 Thousand $ FIAT/ETH - Depending on how close to accurate your information is.
-Lives somewhere in Stockholm under the alias Linus and/or William/Alfred.
+Lives somewhere in Stockholm under the alias Linus/Linkan/llinkanh/linkanhhhh and/or William/Alfred.
 Possible lastname is Steininger, but its most likely inaccurate, will follow up on it.

 PRE "presale" Instagram: llinkanh

 Accurate information: Knows kewinoart, and has been at the tattoo studio several times. https://www.instagram.com/kewinoart/
+Address of tattoo studio: Stockholm, Sweden, GAMLA STAN, Tyska brinken 32 by Kevin/Kewinoart

-Picture of his hand, dont ask how we got it. https://prnt.sc/xowlzi
+Picture of his hand.
+https://prnt.sc/xowlzi

 -Somewhere in close proximity to Stockholm and/or inside the city-